 “Let us join in prayer asking God for healing and hope during this dark time,” Vásquez said in a statement.
 “We must always uphold the sanctity of every human life and promote a culture of peace where the inherent dignity of every person is respected and protected.”

-A separate database tracking gun violence maintained by The Associated Press and USA Today in partnership with Northeastern University recorded the tragedy as the 42nd mass killing of 2023, which resulted in 217 deaths.
+A separate database tracking gun violence maintained by The Associated Press and USA Today in partnership with Northeastern University recorded the tragedy as the 42nd mass killing of 2023, which have resulted in 217 deaths.
 The database defines mass killings as incidents in which four or more people have died within a 24-hour period, not including the killer.
 The FBI uses the same definition.

 President Joe Biden said on Dec.
 6 that he and First Lady Jill Biden are praying for the victims and their families of the shootings in both Texas and Las Vegas.
 On a policy level, the president said the “epidemic” of gun violence in the U.S. “demands” that the federal government take action.